 (iv) if a Successor cannot be determined under either (i) or (ii) above, but one or more entities directly or indirectly succeed to a part of the Bonds and Loans of the Reference Entity by way of a Succession Event, and the Reference Entity ceases to exist, the entity which succeeds to the greatest percentage of Bonds and Loans (or, if two or more entities succeed to an equal percentage of Bonds and Loans, the entity from among those entities which succeeds to the greatest percentage of obligations) of the Reference Entity will be the sole Successor.

-The Calculation Agent will be responsible for determining, as soon as reasonably practicable after it becomes aware of the relevant Succession Event, and with effect from the legally effective date of the Succession Event, whether the relevant thresholds set forth in (i) and (ii) above have been met, or which entity qualifies under (iv) above, as applicable.
-If, following such determination, but before the legally effective date of the Succession Event, the information used by the Calculation Agent to make its determination changes, the Calculation Agent will make its determination again.
+The Calculation Agent will be responsible for determining, as soon as reasonably practicable after it becomes aware of the relevant Succession Event (but no earlier than 14 days after the legally effective date of the Succession Event), and with effect from the legally effective date of the Succession Event, whether the relevant thresholds set forth in (i) and (ii) above have been met, or which entity qualifies under (iv) above, as applicable.

-(b) "Succession Event" means a merger, demerger, consolidation, amalgamation, transfer or other similar event affecting a Reference Entity, whether by operation of law or pursuant to any agreement.
+(b) "Succession Event" means a merger, demerger (whether by voluntary exchange of obligations or otherwise), consolidation, amalgamation, transfer or other similar event affecting a Reference Entity, whether by operation of law or pursuant to any agreement.

 (c) Where: